amethyst/rustrogueliketutorial/book/src/chapter_4.md

 3. It gets the previous room in the vector's center, and stores it as `prev_x` and `prev_y`.
 4. It rolls a dice, and half the time it draws a horizontal and then vertical tunnel - and half the time, the other way around.

-This gives you something like this: TODO - SCREENSHOT.
-It's really starting to look like a roguelike, now!
+Try `cargo run` now.
+It's really starting to look like a roguelike!

 ## Placing the player